Died aged c. 88

 The probable site, where, on May 24, 1738 John Wesley "felt his heart strangely warmed".
 This experience of grace was the beginning of Methodism.

-Aldersgate Street, EC1, London, United Kingdom where he was
+Aldersgate Street, EC1, London, United Kingdom where they was

 The upper storey of this building was the meeting place of York Methodists from 1753 to 1759.
 John Wesley, Charles Wesley and George Whitefield preached here on several occasions during that time.
 The actual room which the Methodists occupied was destroyed by fire and replaced by the present room about the year 1880.